technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

     ![](./media/image52.png)

-    Let's proceed in creating a new agent flow that will be invoked by the child **Intake Application Agent**.
+    Let's proceed with creating a new agent flow that will be invoked by the child **Intake Application Agent**.

 ### Task 2 - Notify a Teams channel using an adaptive card